OminousArchitect/KamunagiRedux/README.md

 - This ability is not influenced by attack speed.

 ## ![jinsoku](https://github.com/user-attachments/assets/04ed9011-04c2-416f-bd0a-ba12bb01ee32)
-- This ability is not influenced by attack speed.
+- Bolt firing speed and sphere charge time are both influenced by attack speed.
 </details>

 ## Secondaries